Never Drive Impaired

-Under the influence of marijuana, drivers can experience:
+Under the influence of alcohol and drugs, drivers can experience:

 When you are under the influence, do not get behind the wheel.
-Consequences of driving high include, but are not limited to:
+Consequences of driving impaired include, but are not limited to:

 Always be safe and accountable behind the wheel.

-There are many drugs that can affect a person’s ability to safely operate a motor vehicle, including marijuana.
+There are many drugs that can affect a person’s ability to safely operate a motor vehicle.
 If you are taking medication, check the label for warnings prior to driving.
 If you are not sure if it is safe to take the drug and drive, ask a doctor or pharmacist about any side effects.

 Penalties for DUI